Construction and Development Loans

 Disbursements Process

 Because construction projects happen in phases, construction loans are dynamic.
 A credit union should structure C&D loans with a series of disbursements that are scheduled to coincide with the projected progress of the construction.
-NCUA regulation § 723.6(c)(3) requires a credit union to certify completion prior to disbursement.
+NCUA regulation § 723.6(c)(3) requires a credit union to certify completion before disbursement.
 Disbursements should also be subject to a credit union’s verification that a project is on schedule, and that the quality of the construction or work is satisfactory and according to the plans provided to the credit union.
 The failure to adequately administer a construction loan can lead to credit union losses that are otherwise avoidable.

 After a credit union approves a project budget, it should review the project timeline and establish a projected disbursement schedule.
 The disbursement schedule should be determined based on the agreed-upon timeline between the borrower and the contractor.
 It is general practice for disbursements (also known as progress payments) to be made monthly, and to be based on the estimated work to be completed during the month.